vtucakov/EagleSDK_2.0/README.md

 This firmware will cause the motor to create forces and motion.
 Be very careful at all times.
 Ensure the shaft and motor are mounted in a safe location and not in danger of hitting people or property.

 ## Description
-The SDK firmware runs on an Eagle hardware development board and is meant to provide basic handshaking and communication Iris Orca motor.
-It also includes libraries to allow development of custom GUI interfaces
+The SDK firmware runs on an Eagle hardware development board and is meant to provide basic handshaking and communication with an Orca motor using a MOBUS protocal that has been abstracted through the Orca API.
+It also includes libraries to allow development of custom GUI interfaces and serial communciation with the Eagle.
 The package contains some example with source files and builds

 # Quickstart